CristianRomero1234/web-development-course/Lesson 12.1/lesson_12.1.md

 </body>
 </html>
 ```
-Save the code to your index.html file and open it in the browser.
+Save the code to your index.html file and open it in the browser to see the results.

 ---